Light

 Object types can contain security policies that restrict the set of objects that can be selected, inserted, updated, or deleted by a particular query.
 This is known as object-level security and it is similar in function to SQL’s row-level security.

-Let’s start with a simple schema without any access policies.
+Let’s start with a simple schema for a blog without any access policies.

 Copy